SENIOR STAFF THERAPISTS

 Tony received his masters’ degree in clinical social work at the University of Georgia.
 In addition, he has received 60 hours of childhood sexual and emotional trauma training at the Manhattan Institute for Psychoanalysis in New York; LGBTQ Competency Training at IHI; Cultural Diversity, Substance Abuse, and High Risk Sexual Behavior Reduction training at Positive Impact in Atlanta, Georgia; and 216 hours of Spiritual Counselor training and 450 hours of Interspiritual Ministry Training at One Spirit Learning Alliance in New York.
 Tony in an ordained Interspiritual Minister and holds a BA in Theater from the Minnesota State University.

-SHARI APPOLLON (LMSW)
+SHARI APPOLLON (LCSW)

 KYLE MCGARTY (LMHC, M.A., M.ED.)